Published

 And finally, tangential acceleration (obviously, in the tangential direction as well)

 As you can see, each one of them seems completely different.
 Only radial and tangential acceleration uses limit.
 The other seems to be some combination of velocity.
-Of course, some textbook will use ω\omega or α\alpha as a replacement for angular velocity and acceleration as opposed to tangential term.
+Of course, some textbook will use or as a replacement for angular velocity and acceleration as opposed to tangential term.
 But the idea is equivalent.

 If you relate it with the definition of torque.
 Things got really interesting because all the acceleration that requires a change in radial position will vanish.
 So, in torque, you only need to care about the angular acceleration.
 This is an immediate consequence if you think that rigid bodies will have no change of radial distance.